 2) A temporary credential may be issued to a Parent Liaison or Service Coordinator, who shall document completion of training as required and approved by the Department, within 90 days after the receipt of the temporary credential for such service.
 This training shall include at least the EI systems training, set forth in subsections (f)(1)(A) through (D), as well as:

 B) Regional intake entity operating philosophies and procedures; and

 Extensions of up to 90 days may be granted upon written request setting forth facts concerning noncompliance with this requirement.
 The Department's credentialing office will consider extreme hardship and other extenuating circumstances and determine if an extension should be granted on an individual basis.

-1) Individuals who hold a credential on July 1, 2007, other than individuals who hold a professional license in the State of Illinois, as set forth in Appendix C, as part of the first subsequent credential renewal application process, must provide documentation of the completion of educational experiences, as approved by the Department, that include at least two semester college hours or the equivalent (30 clock hours or continuing education unit (CEU) credit hours) in each of the following early intervention core knowledge content areas.
+1) Individuals who hold a credential on July 1, 2007, other than individuals who hold a professional license in the State of Illinois, as set forth in Appendix C, as part of the first subsequent credential renewal application process, must provide documentation of the completion of educational experiences, as approved by the Department, that include at least two semester college hours or the equivalent (30 clock hours or continuing education unit (CEU) credit hours) in each of the following EI core knowledge content areas.
 Parent Liaisons are not required to provide this documentation.

 A) The Development of Young Children: Typical and Atypical;

 B) Working with Families of Young Children with Disabilities;

 C) Intervention Strategies for Young Children with Special Needs; and